 Onanism is a term commonly employed as a synonym for the act of masturbation or sexual self-gratification.
 The word is named after a Biblical character, Onan, the son of Judah who refused to impregnate the widow of his slain brother, Er.
 The story is narrated in Genesis 38:7-10.

 But Er, Judah’s firstborn, was wicked in the LORD’s sight; so the LORD put him to death.
 Then Judah said to Onan, “Lie with your brother’s wife and fulfill your duty to her as a brother-in-law to produce offspring for your brother.”
 But Onan knew that the offspring would not be his; so whenever he lay with his brother’s wife, he spilled his semen on the ground to keep from producing offspring for his brother.
 What he did was wicked in the LORD’s sight; so he put him to death also.

-To understand why God killed Onan for his failure to impregnate Tamar, we need to consider the big picture which was about the tradition of Levirate marriage.
-To this end, I will quote some Bible scholars who explained the cultural context of this passage more clearly.
+To understand why God killed Onan for his failure to impregnate Tamar, we need to consider the context of the story which was the tradition of Levirate marriage.
+To this end, I quote some Bible scholars who explained the cultural context of this passage more clearly:

 “Onan apparently does not want to father a son who will prevent him from receiving his deceased brother’s inheritance.”
 (Victor Hamilton, The Book of Genesis: Chapters 18-50, Eerdmans, 1995, 436)